nooralteneiji/-Supervised-Machine-Learning-to-Explore-Data-From-The-World-Happiness-Report-/README.md

 Where as in the 2023 model, the training and test dataset did not include 2023 data.
 In this model, 2023 data is included too.

+We trained our model on data from 2005-2023, including 2023 data.
+This allowed us to make predictions for 2024 based on the trained model.
+We assessed the model's performance using metrics such as R-squared, RMSE, and Accuracy.

 **A. Prepare to train model on `2023` (data from 2005-2023)**